-Thus, the device that shares the Internet connection with your Mac is also using the VPN tunnel while connected to the Internet.
+Thus, the device that shares the Internet connection with your Mac also uses the VPN tunnel while connected to the Internet.

 How to use a VPN on Mac with a router

-You may use VPN on your Mac device without installing or setting up anything.
-However, this option involves some manual setup on your router (if you connect to the Internet using a router).
+You may use a VPN on your Mac device without installing or setting up anything.
+However, this option involves manual setup on your router (if you connect to the Internet using a router).

 Most routers are VPN-ready and are able to establish various types of VPN connections: